casaislabs/React-CI-CD/README.md

 ## Linting and Formatting

 - ESLint configuration is in `eslint.config.js` with TypeScript, React Hooks, Refresh, and a11y rules.
-Prettier compatibility is enabled to avoid stylistic conflicts.
+Prettier compatibility avoids stylistic conflicts.
 - Prettier configuration is in `prettier.config.cjs`.
 - `lint-staged` configuration is in `.lintstagedrc.json` to fix and format staged files on commit.